careerbuilder/DataScienceAPIDocumentation/CandidateReranking.md

 | longitude | Double | **Optional**: Location of **Longitude** associated with the candidates location.

 #### RecentJob
-**IMPORTANT: The Reranker requires that at least one RecentJob be included on the request.**

 | Param    | Type | Description
 |----------|------|--------|